azim-work/instacache/README.md

 The eviction policy of the LFU cache we implemented is to evict entries based on their frequency of access.
 When there is a tie — i.e., multiple entries have the same frequency — the cache evicts the least recently added entry first.
 This behavior is achieved with the help of the `LinkedHashSet<K>` data structure, which maintains the insertion order of keys.
 This ensures that when there are entries with same frequency, the oldest is evicted first.

+### Time-based Invalidation

+The LFUCache implementates a time-based invalidation mechanism to automatically remove cache entries that have not been accessed or updated within a specified period of time.
+This time can be set in the constructor, or a default of 1 hour is used.

 ## Assumptions

 - The cache is designed for situations where access frequency is one of the main factors in data relevance